greglnelson/shen-docs/learn_shen/tutorials/shen_in_15mins.rst

     (21-) [1 2 | [3]]
     [1 2 3]

-Suppose we have to define a function f that, if it receives 1 returns 0 and if it returns 0 returns 1.
+Suppose we have to define a function f that, if it receives 1 returns 0 and if it receives 0 returns 1.
 In Shen this appears as a series of rewrite rules.
 If all rules fail an error is raised.

 .. code-block:: shen